unreal4u/rutverifier/README.md

     * Travis-CI support
     * Very small optimization on Javascript function
     * Began deprecating some old naming conventions
+* 2.0.0:
+    * Removed c_javascript function
+    * Standarized data type on return for all functions, no more mixed types
+    * Updated PHPUnit dependency to latest stable version
+    * Will now test PHP 5.3 in Travis-CI as well
+    * Class will now sprintf into the error array in preparation for later i18n implementation

 Contact the author
 -------